lordlinus/cosmosdb-graph-demo/load_data/sample_queries.md

 ###  Traverses from C546116488 to the target vertices and get their ID: C551495160
 `g.V('C546116488').outE().inV().id()`

-### List of all accounts that have transferred to "account" and destination account then transferred `out` to another "account.
+### List of all accounts that have transferred to "account" and destination account then transferred `out` to another "account".
 C1151008535 and C1660685562 ( 2 accounts)
 `g.V().out().out()`

 ```Example: